 USE REAR LOCK PIN TO DE-COCK THE FIRING MECHANISM.
 AVOID THE COCKING LEVER TO REDUCE CHANCE OF BEING PINCHED.

 - 3. Push the bolt into the carrier and inspect for firing-pin protrusion.
 Check firing-pin hole (on bolt face) to ensure it is not eroded or elongated.
 Bolt face should not be pitted. - 4.
 Swing the cocking lever (6) forward.
-The sear (3) should capture the firing-pin extension before the cocking lever is fully depressed. - 5.
-Manual Bolt Extender (7) slot should be free and clear of debris.
+The sear (3) should capture the firing-pin extension before the cocking lever is fully depressed.

-INSPECTION: THE LOWER RECEIVER - FIGURE 32
+INSPECTION: THE LOWER RECEIVER - FIGURE 31

 - 1. With bolt carrier in place, pull it rearward and check to see that the mainspring moves freely (full travel) and is not deformed. - 2.
-Hold bolt carrier back and down approximately 1⁄4 inch (6 mm) under mainspring housing (sheet metal closure).
-With the thumb safety on fire, pull the trigger.
+Hold bolt carrier back and down approximately 1⁄4 in (6 mm) under mainspring housing (sheet metal closure).
+With the thumb safety on "FIRE", pull the trigger.
 Firing mechanism should function (a slight rise in bolt carrier is normal).
 If the housing is bent, the bolt carrier will rise excessively as the trigger is pulled, preventing proper functioning. - 3.
 Lower receiver should not be cracked, bent, or burred. - 4.
 Check the hinge pin at the front of the lower receiver to ensure that it is not cracked, bent, or deformed in any way. - 5.
 Check bipod assembly for function and the mounting hardware is tight.